 space to grow with the most current and heavily used

 items on the open shelves, and a valuable retrospective

 - Requests for materials housed in the retrieval system can be made on any computer or handheld device with internet access.

 - Once a request is made, an automatic crane locates the requested item and delivers it to a pick-up station.

-- At the pick-up station, a person places the book into a carrier, which delivers the item to the Circulation Desk on the second floor.
+- At the pick-up station, a person places the book into a carrier, which delivers the item to the Information/Check-Out Desk on the second floor.

 - The entire process takes about 15 minutes and can be seen from several viewing windows located on the third floor of the library.

 What are the advantages of a retrieval system?

 - Maximum Flexibility.
 By incorporating the retrieval system into the building design, the library achieves the maximum capability to house, protect, and access library materials well into the future.

 - Greater Holding Capability.
 While much of the library collection will be on open shelving, the retrieval system accommodates an additional 750,000 volumes onsite.